sebsebsebbo/SpatialVideo_Mux/README.md

 ## Install

-This app is distributed outside the Mac App Store and is **not notarized**, so macOS Gatekeeper will warn on first launch.
+This app is distributed outside the Mac App Store and is **now apple notarized**.
 To open it:

 1. **Uncompress zip file** SpatialVideo_Mux-macOS-arm64-v1.0.6.zip and check its contents is SpatialVideo_Mux-macOS-arm64-v1.0.0.app
-2. Move **SpatialVideo_Mux-macOS-arm64-v1.0.0.app** to your Applications folder.
+2. Move **SpatialVideo_Mux-macOS-arm64-v1.0.6.app** to your Applications folder.
 3. **Right‑click** the app → **Open** → **Open** again in the dialog.
 (You only need to do this once.)